 Status messageSubmissions for this form are closed.

-Please join the LGBTQA Community of Bloomsburg University for the Third Annual Lavender Graduation Ceremony to be held in Kehr Union Building Multipurpose Room B on Friday, April 19 at 5:30 PM.
-A brief reception will follow the ceremony, refreshments will be provided.
+Please join the LGBTQA Community of Bloomsburg University for the Sixth Annual Lavender Graduation Ceremony to be held in the Kehr Union Multicultural Center on April 9, 2016.
+A brief reception will follow the ceremony; refreshments will be provided.

 If you are a recent graduate or are planning to graduate in the upcoming calendar year, please complete the form at the bottom of this page to participate in the ceremony.